yangshun/tech-interview-handbook/front-end/interview-questions.md

 ### What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?

 - **Bootstrap** - Slow release cycle.
 Bootstrap 4 has been in alpha for almost 2 years.
 Add a spinner button component, as it is widely-used.
-- **Semantic UI** - Source code structure makes theme customization is extremely hard to understand.
+- **Semantic UI** - Source code structure makes theme customization extremely hard to understand.
 Painful to customize with unconventional theming system.
 Hardcoded config path within the vendor library.
 Not well-designed for overriding variables unlike in Bootstrap.
 - **Bulma** - A lot of non-semantic and superfluous classes and markup required.
 Not backward compatible.
 Upgrading versions breaks the app in subtle manners.

 ### Have you played around with the new CSS Flexbox or Grid specs?